Global Portfolio of Origins

 Tanzania

-Grown on the Kilimanjaro Plantation Estate, this peaberry coffee is cultivated between 1,200 and 2,000 meters in the fertile volcanic soils surrounding Mount Kilimanjaro.
 The estate underwent extensive replanting in the early 2000s and operates with centralized washed processing to ensure consistency.
-Estate-wide drip irrigation and careful post-harvest handling contribute to clarity, balance, and uniform quality in the cup.
+Estate-wide drip irrigation and meticulous post-harvest handling contribute to clarity, balance, and uniform cup quality.

 Regional Smallholder Producers · Indonesia